tbogdala/woolydart/README.md

 API that provides enough functionality to be versatile, but also exposes the raw llama.cpp C callable functions for further lower level access if desired.

-At present, it is in pre-alpha development and highly unstable.
+At present, it is in pre-alpha development and the API is unstable.

 Upstream llama.cpp is pinned to commit [ABD894A](https://github.com/ggerganov/llama.cpp/commit/abd894ad96a242043b8e197ec130d8649eead22e)

+## Features

+* Simple high-level Dart class to use for text generation (`LlamaModel`); low-level llama.cpp functions are exposed for those that need more.
+* Basic samplers of llama.cpp, including: temp, top-k, top-p, min-p, tail free sampling, locally typical sampling, mirostat.
+* Support for llama.cpp's BNF-like grammar rules fro sampling.
+* Ability to cache the processed prompt data in memory so that it can be reused to speed up regeneration using the exact same prompt.

 ## Build notes